gevaertlab/sequoia-pub/README.md

 To pretrain the weights of the model on normal tissues, please use the script `pretrain_gtex.py`.
 The process requires an input  *reference.csv* file, indicating the gene expression values for each WSI.
 See `examples/ref_file.csv` for an example.

-### Step 5: Train or fine-tune the vision transformer on the TCGA data
+### Step 5: Train or fine-tune the model on the TCGA data

 Now we can train the model from scratch or fine-tune it on the TCGA data.
 Here is an example bash script to run the process: `scripts/run_train.sh`